Jon Berti Player Props: Marlins vs. Blue Jays

 Jon Berti At The Plate

-- Berti is batting .268 with six doubles, a triple, two home runs and 14 walks.
+- Berti is hitting .278 with seven doubles, a triple, two home runs and 14 walks.

-- Berti enters this game on a four-game hitting streak.
-During his last outings, he's hitting .316.
+- Berti will look to extend his five-game hitting streak.
+He's batting .450 in his last games.

-- Berti has reached base via a hit in 37 games this year (of 57 played), and had multiple hits in 12 of those games.

-- He has hit a home run in two of 57 games played this season, and in 0.9% of his plate appearances.
+- He has hit a long ball in two of 58 games played this year, and in 0.9% of his plate appearances.

-- Berti has driven home a run in nine games this season (15.8%), including more than one RBI in 5.3% of his games.
+- Berti has driven home a run in 10 games this year (17.2%), including more than one RBI in 5.2% of his games.

-- He has scored in 18 of 57 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.